-- effects on biodiversity and ecological values within and near the site including: native vegetation; listed threatened ecological communities and species of flora and fauna; and other habitat values; - effects on the landscape values and land uses, particularly those associated with the adjacent Arthurs Seat State Park; - effects of project construction and operation on air quality, noise and visual amenity, on nearby sensitive receptors (in particular residences); - effects on groundwater resources and surface water environments including hydrology, quality, uses and dependent ecosystems; and
+- effects on biodiversity and ecological values within and near the site including: native vegetation; listed threatened ecological communities and species of flora and fauna; and other habitat values; - effects on the landscape values and land uses, particularly those associated with the adjacent Arthurs Seat State Park; - effects of project construction and operation on air quality, noise and visual amenity, on nearby sensitive receptors (in particular residences); - effects on groundwater resources and surface water environments including hydrology, quality, uses and dependent ecosystems; and - effects on Aboriginal and non-Aboriginal cultural heritage values.

-1 For the purpose of assessment of environmental effects under the EE Act, the meaning of 'environment' includes physical, biological, heritage, cultural, social, health, safety and economic aspects (Ministerial Guidelines, p.
+For the purpose of assessment of environmental effects under the EE Act, the meaning of 'environment' includes physical, biological, heritage, cultural, social, health, safety and economic aspects (Ministerial Guidelines, p.
 2).